MobiGary/Mobirise-Configurable-Bootstrap-Menu/README.md

 - Select the "Extensions" option from the left hand main menu
 - Select "import"
 - Browse to the downloaded MobiGaryExtension .mrext file and select "IMPORT ANYWAY" at the unknown source warning
-- Once the extension is installed it will show in the catalogue of installed extensions
+- Once the extension is installed it will show in the catalogue of installed extensions.
+If you hover ovedr the installed extension it will show version information.
 - To use blocks within the extension locate the "MobiGary" category on the Block-Add screen.
 Currently this extension contains only one block, the MobiGary Menu.
 Drag the block onto a project to use.
 Note: This extension is for Mobirise bootstrap 4 projects (AMP not supported).